SimaticResearchActivity/FBAE/README.md

 8. If your algorithm works with "batch" of messages, it is very likely that you need to implement `Foo::callbackInitDone()` method to override `AlgoLayer::callbackInitDone()` in order to send one or several messages to initiate execution of your algorithm (e.g. `BBOBB::callbackInitDone()` sends an initial `Step` message).
        - Note: *FBAE* guarantees that you will not receive any message from other processes before the call to `Foo::callbackInitDone()` is done.

 9. Implement `Foo::callbackHandleMessage()` method to handle all of the messages your algorithm is manipulating.
-In particular, if a session message can be delivered, call `getSession()->callbackDeliver()`.
+In particular, if a sessionLayer message can be delivered, call `getSessionLayer()->callbackDeliver()`.
 Note:
         - If your algorithm works with "batch" of messages, you must pay attention to surround your call to `callbackDeliver()` with `shortcutBatchCtrl = true;` and `shortcutBatchCtrl = false;` instructions.
         - Even if it may be multithreaded, *Communication Layer* guarantees that there will never be simultaneous calls to `Foo::callbackHandleMessage()`.